Title

 Republic Act No. 111, enacted in 1947, amends the Bulk Sales Law by requiring the registration of sworn statements containing the names and addresses of all creditors, aiming to regulate the sale, transfer, mortgage, or assignment of goods in bulk and imposing penalties for violations.

-A fee of five pesos shall be charged to the vendor or mortgagor for each sworn statement registered.
+A fee of five pesos is charged for the registration of each sworn statement.

-The fee applies to the vendor or mortgagor of the stock of goods, wares, merchandise, provisions, or materials in bulk.
+The vendor or mortgagor of the stock of goods, wares, merchandise, provisions, or materials in bulk.

 Analyze Cases Smarter, Faster